maschon0/tissue-enrichment-test/readme.md

 1. a tab-delimited file (ending in '.tsv') of gene expression values, where each row is a unique gene name and each column is one sample (see 'nodine_2012_embryos.tsv' for an example).
 2. a '.description' file of the same name, where each line contains a sample name and the developmental timepoint of that sample (see 'nodine_2012_embryos.description')

+If you are interested in testing datasets from other tissues or other species, you will need to find an appropriate reference gene expression atlas (see the section below).

 ## 1. generate-tissue-specific-genes.R
 This script is used to generate the file 'specific_genes.txt', which contains lists of genes specifically expressed in one cell/tissue type at a certain timepoint.
 You can change the statistical cutoffs by modifying